-14. Strengthen the Immune System: Water is a key to health.
-Dehydration compromise the body’s immune system.
+Water is key to health.
+Dehydration compromises the body’s immune system.
 There are quite a few immune system benefits from proper hydration.

-#15.
-Fluorination in Water: Fluoridation is another great reason to drink water.
+Fluoridation is another great reason to drink water.
 According to the American Dental Association, fluoridated water decreases the chances of tooth decay by 20-40%.
-(That is in addition using other sources, such as fluoridated toothpaste)
+(That is, in addition, using other sources, such as fluoridated toothpaste.)

 How Much Water Do You Need?

-I’m sure you’ve heard the advice about drinking eight * (8 ounce) glasses of water a day.
-This is very imprecise, but can be a decent guide.
+I'm sure you've heard the advice about drinking eight * (8-ounce) glasses of water a day.
+(64 total ounces)

 But in a nutshell: 64 ounces is a decent baseline, but water consumption should be increased in areas with more heat/humidity, if you are more active, or if you are sick.